terpnetwork/incident-reports/10-23-22/upgrade.md

 sudo journalctl -fu terpd
 ```

-**The node will take roughly 30 minutes to start**, with 64GB of RAM.
-After it's finished starting, the output should be as follows:
+the output should be as follows:
 ```
 4:58AM INF Genesis time is in the future.
 Sleeping until then... genTime=TBD
 ```